spoddutur/spark-notes/wsg.md

 Data Availability - All the data needed to execute an instruction should be available readily in cache.
 Else, it'll lead to _CPU stalling (or CPU idling)_

 ### How is data availability critical for execution speed?
-To illustrate this better let’s look at two pipelines one with and the other without CPU Stall and see how pipeline scheduling happens for the following four stages of an instruction cycle:
+To illustrate this better let’s look at two pipelines:
+1. One without any CPU Stall's and
+2. The other with CPU Stall (CPU Idling)

+Following four stages of an instruction cycle are displayed in the pipelining examples shown below:
 - F Fetch: read the instruction from the memory.
 - D Decode: decode the instruction and fetch the source operand(s).
 - E Execute: perform the operation specified by the instruction.